 Provisions for warranty claims are made for claims in relation to sales made prior to the reporting date, based on historical claim rate, respective product populations and average costs of returns and repairs.
-Warranty periods on MAS devices are dependent on individual market and regulatory conditions in different countries.
+Warranty periods on mandibular advancement splint ("MAS") devices are dependent on individual market and regulatory conditions in different countries.